To Work or Not to Work?

 - Organize your projects and files so your replacement can transition easily into the job.

 - Leave instructions on how to accomplish certain tasks effectively and efficiently.

 - Stay in touch with your employer and coworkers as you build your professional network.

-Either way, an MBA or Master’s degree will make you more marketable and valuable for companies, because you will have specialized training that your colleagues might not.
-Ultimately, you need to make the decision that is best for you and your career.
+Whatever you decide, an MBA or Master’s degree will make you more marketable and valuable for companies, because you will have specialized training that your colleagues might not.
+Ultimately, it’s important to make the decision that is best for you and your career.